Medical Policy

 E. Pectus Excavatum/Carinatum:

-Surgical repair of a significant pectus excavatum with either an open or a minimally invasive approach (Nuss procedure) is considered reconstructive for individuals with a Haller index (pectus severity index) of greater than or equal to 3.2.
+Surgical repair of a significant pectus excavatum with either an open or a minimally invasive approach (Nuss procedure) is considered reconstructive for individuals with either of the following:

 Surgical repair of a significant pectus carinatum is considered reconstructive for individuals with a Haller index (pectus severity index) of less than or equal to 2.0.